reubenfirmin/sz/README.md

 ## About

-An experiment with parallelization using Kotlin native.
-This is similar to `du`, except that it produces output more specifically targeted to the question "what the hell is using up my disk space?"
+This is an improved version of `du`, written with Kotlin Native.
+It's intended to quickly answer the question that most of us probably use `du` for, i.e. "what the hell is using all my disk space"?

-Given a path, and optionally number of threads, it will return all sub-paths that consume more than 1% of the space within the directory hierarchy under the path.
-It does not list individual files, but does provide the total size of files directly within the specific path.
-Output is sorted, and really pretty!
+It contains the following improvements:
+* It's much faster
+* It skips virtual filesystems like /proc and /sys
+* It skips paths mounted on other devices from the starting path
+* It sorts the output by file size, high to low
+* It only returns results for directories using at least 1% of all files under the path

 ## Running

-./sz [dir] [threads] [sleepTime]
+./sz {dir} [threads] [sleepTime]

 * dir - directory to scan
 * threads - how many threads to execute when recursing the tree